lavanya-125/Maternify--Fetal-Health-Prediction/README.md

 # Maternify

 Maternify is an AI-powered platform for pregnancy risk assessment and fetal health monitoring.
 Using advanced machine learning, it provides accurate predictions to support informed decision-making.
-Our dual-prediction system enables early detection, prevention, and timely interventions, enhancing maternal and fetal health outcomes.
+Our dual-prediction system enables early detection, prevention, and timely interventions, enhancing maternal and fetal health outcomes.My teammates Lavanya,Anwita and Anika alongside me were able to create this beautiful project

 ## Features